66daysofdata/Resources/Machine Learning/README.md

 Machine learning (ML) is the study of computer algorithms that improve automatically through experience.
 It is seen as a subset of artificial intelligence.
 Machine learning algorithms build a mathematical model based on sample data, known as "training data", in order to make predictions or decisions without being explicitly programmed to do so.  [view source](https://en.wikipedia.org/wiki/Machine_learning)

-Cateogories of Machine Learning algorithms include supervised, unsupervised, reinforcement and clustering.
+Cateogories of Machine Learning include Supervised, Unsupervised, Reinforcement and Clustering learning.

 Supervised learning algorithms can be divided into two categories:

 - Regression
 - Classification

+Unsupervised learning can be divided into two categories:

+- Dimensionality Reduction
+- Clustering

+Another popular type of Machine Learning is Reinforcement Learning which is used for learning tasks or for gaming AI.
+See the diagram above.

 Some common machine learning algorithms are: